Brazil landscape picture

 Once registered in GRU, you must issue and pay the Union Collection Guide (GRU).
 Don’t forget to keep your assigned number of GRU, as it will be necessary for later steps.

-2. Apply for Your Trademark Over GRU
+2. Apply for your trademark over GRU

 Next, you must submit an online form.
 Use your GRU account created earlier to access INPI’s e-marcas site.
-E-marcas is the electronic system used to register a trademark.
+This is the electronic system used to register a trademark.
 There you will be able to fill and submit an electronic form.
 It will ask for the following:

 • General information about your trademark and the business application form